RichardValerosoUniverse/World-at-35/README.md

 I am redirected and I have never been DENIED in all my endeavors!!!

 My Triumphs!!!
-My sacrifices turned water into wine...
+My sacrifices have turned water into wine and my imaginations into Paradise.

 Fortissimus In Fide! 🌎💪💪💪💪
 Animo LaSalle! 💪💪💪💪🌍

 Truth hurts but I'm the Greatest Alive! 💰🤑🤑💰

-Let us sing the "Run This Town and Tarzan Boy"! 😂
+Let us sing the "Run This Town, Cartoon Heroes and Tarzan Boy"! 😂

 #Mag-AasawaKaPaBa? 😁👍